-The College may accept on a limited basis up to 9 graduate credits from regionally accredited colleges, universities, and programs, provided the work is equivalent to and aligns contentwise with a Toccoa Falls College graduate level course, has been earned in conjunction with the completion of a 500 level or higher course, was not used to earn another degree, and has a grade of B or better.
+For the Master of Arts in Organizational Leadership, the College may accept up to 9 graduate credits from regionally accredited colleges, universities, and programs, provided the work is equivalent to and aligns contentwise with a Toccoa Falls College graduate level course, has been earned in conjunction with the completion of a 500 level or higher course, was not used to earn another degree, and has a grade of B or better.
+Up to 20 credit hours of approved previous study may be accepted into the Master of Arts in Marriage and Family Therapy.
 Transfer Credit Practices of Designated Educational Institutions, published by the American Association of Collegiate Academic Registrars and Admissions Officers, is used as a general guide in determining acceptability.